 Show the team what’s in it for them

 Part of the reason sales reps put up a fight when it comes to CRM usage is that they believe the whole thing is being put in place to benefit management (and maybe to do away with their job).
-While it’s true that management benefit from a greater understanding and awareness of how sales are doing, the sales team will benefit even more from being able to identify opportunities sooner, maximising their talents on accounts that are more likely to close, and recognising best practice in the team.
+While it’s true that management benefit from a greater understanding and awareness of how sales are doing, the sales team will benefit even more from being able to identify opportunities sooner, maximising their talents on accounts that are more likely to close, and recognising best practices in the team.

 To ensure CRM adoption, your sales reps need to know that the system is useful for them, and not just a management oversight tool.
 Demonstrate the benefits; how they’ll be more productive and even with regular use how administrative tasks that they have to do anyway will melt away.
 Automatic reporting in BuddyCRM means no more collation of spreadsheets from all the team members and the opportunity management screens should be an obvious win for sales reps.
 If they see using BuddyCRM will make selling easier and faster, they are more likely to get into the habit of using it.